 Have you ever printed out a photo that looked great on your monitor but dull, tinted or just otherwise different on paper?
 For the casual photo fan this is disappointing; for professional photographers it’s a waste of money and time.
-BenQ’s latest 32-inch 4K monitor, the SW321C, looks to save the day with its Paper Color Sync technology that changes the monitor’s display based on the paper and printer you’ll use to bring your work to physical glory.
+BenQ’s latest 32-inch 4K monitor (opens in new tab), the SW321C (opens in new tab), looks to save the day with its Paper Color Sync technology that changes the monitor’s display based on the paper and printer you’ll use to bring your work to physical glory.

 |Screen Size||32 inches|